jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 .RexxUnicodeServices~utf8DecodeCodepoint(
     string,         -- (in)             A UTF-8 string.
     indexB,         -- (in)             The byte index (1-based) of the encoded codepoint in string.
+                    --                  Valid range: 1..length+1.
     >refSizeB,      -- (out, optional)  The number of bytes read to decode the codepoint:
                     --                      > 0 if no error,
                     --                      < 0 if error,
-                    --                      or 0 if indexB is outside the string index range.
+                    --                      or 0 if indexB is at the end of the string (value length+1).
-    >refErrorCode   -- (out, optional)  The null string "" if a valid codepoint could be read, --                  or the error code otherwise.
+    >refErrorCode,  -- (out, optional)  The null string "" if a valid codepoint could be read, --                  or the error code otherwise.
     >refErrorMsg    -- (out, optional)  The null string "" if a valid codepoint could be read, --                  or the error message otherwise.